Updated: 2007-02-28

 Microsoft customer lock-in, rather than MS Windows.
 It is the

 killer app.
-Well, it often kills e-mail :-).
-If you
+Well, it often kills e-mail :-)

 can, just avoid using it.
 Otherwise here are some resources,